 Henry Bibby was hired in 1996.
 He orchestrated three NCAA Tournament appearances, including an Elite Eight in 2001.

-After an unsuccessful string of four other coaches, Andy Endfield signed a six-year $6 million contract with USC in 2013, putting the Trojans on their current winning path.
+After an unsuccessful string of four other coaches, Andy Endfield signed a six-year $6 million contract with USC in 2013, putting the Trojans back on a winning path.

-Enfield, who has compiled a 183-118 record, has taken the Trojans to four NCAA Tournaments, including the Elite Eight for only the second time in school history in 2021, earning him Pac-12 Coach of the Year honors.
+Enfield took the Trojans to five NCAA Tournaments, including the Elite Eight for only the second time in school history in 2021, earning him Pac-12 Coach of the Year honors that season.

 University of Southern California (Los Angeles, CA)